dki-lab/Freebase-Setup/README.md

 ### Freebase data dump

 The latest offical data dump of Freebase can be downloaded [here](https://developers.google.com/freebase).
 However, in the official dump, the format of some literal types is not fully compatible with the N-Triples RDF standard (it's missing type decoration such as `^^<http://www.w3.org/2001/XMLSchema#integer>`), which may cause it to fail to load into triplestores like Virtuoso.
 We fixed this issue.
-Our processed Virtuoso DB file can be downloaded from [here](https://www.dropbox.com/s/q38g0fwx1a3lz8q/virtuoso_db.zip) or via wget (WARNING: 53G+ disk space is needed):
+Our processed Virtuoso DB file can be downloaded from either this [OneDrive link](https://buckeyemailosu-my.sharepoint.com/:u:/g/personal/su_809_osu_edu/Ed0SY7sAS_ZGqNTovDYhVCcBxEmZfhL3B-chAiuoZCrpVg?e=vpHUei), [Dropbox link](https://www.dropbox.com/s/q38g0fwx1a3lz8q/virtuoso_db.zip) or via wget (WARNING: 53G+ disk space is needed):

 ```
 wget https://www.dropbox.com/s/q38g0fwx1a3lz8q/virtuoso_db.zip